aaliyari/DennisLabRotation/labNotebook.md

 Do the experiments..

+Add some results here..

 ___

 ## <a name="week5"></a>_Week 5_

-- [ ] Clean up the script: user input from terminal etc.
+- [ ] Clean up the script: automate everything, user input from terminal etc.
-- [ ] Write a brief manual about the scirpts and add comments
+- [ ] Write a brief manual for the scirpt and add comments for functions
-- [ ] Write rotation report
+- [ ] Write the rotation report
-- [ ] Practice for chalk talk
+- [ ] Practice for the chalk talk on Friday

 ### Bonus computational task

 1) Find all (genome-wide, intra and inter-chromosomal) enhancer-promoter contacts caused by HSDs
+- HSD enhancers list from Paulina
+- Hi-C data from Rao & Huntley et al. 2014, downloaded to:

+            cd /share/dennislab/sequencing/public/Rao_Huntley_2014

 2) Differential gene expression level analysis between human, chimp and rhesus
 - data from [Cain et al. 2011](http://www.genetics.org/content/187/4/1225.supplemental): [FileS2.xls](http://www.genetics.org/highwire/filestream/412763/field_highwire_adjunct_files/12/FileS2.xls.zip)

-3) Look for differentially expressed genes!
+3) Look for differentially expressed genes between species!
 Are these differences statistically significant?

 ___

 ## <a name="appendix"></a>_Appendix: How to run the scripts_